Gneiss, shores & moors: Harris & Lewis Photography Workshop

 Our workshops are very much informal in style - we like to work with our group to ensure we give you the best possible experience and are flexible in our approach to ensure you have a fulfilling and rewarding workshop.
 The Outer Hebrides do take a little getting to but you could not ask for a more magical place to visit!
 You could always extend your visit to include some of the other islands - a day or two on Skye either side of the workshop would be one super option!
 Again, please consult and we will help you work out your best option.

 This is a Tripod Travels workshop - running in conjunction with good friend and super photographer / teacher, Alex Hare.
 Alex and I have thoroughly enjoyed working together for several years now and I’ve included a link to Alex’s website here.
-Also, for more information about my approach to photography workshops and to read some testimonials from past participants, please have a look at this page.
+Also, for more information about my approach to photography workshops, please have a look at this page.
+If you'd like to see a few testimonials from previous clients, then please look here.

 How do I get there?

 Getting to Harris involves either a ferry crossing or a flight from Edinburgh/Glasgow/Inverness to Stornaway (about 1 hour’s drive from Tarbert).
 Ferries go from Uig on the Isle of Sky to Tarbert on the Isle of Harris, but also from Ullapool to Stornoway on Lewis.
-Each year we designate a flight for which we will do a pickup from the airport.
+Each year we designate a flight for which we will do a pickup from the airport, and drop off at the end of the trip.
+We will email you the details once flights are available and we have worked out the best option - we will also advise what time we all meet up at the hotel.
+There is a bus service between Stornoway and Tarbert if you wish to arrive or depart at a different time/date.

 What should I bring?